erukami/decked_out_2_maintenance/README.md

 # Special Thanks

 - TangoTek for creating Decked Out 2
-- All Hermits for doing Hermitecraft
+- All Hermits for doing Hermitcraft
 - [u/Pyrosorc](https://www.reddit.com/user/Pyrosorc) and [u/Kienlabadao](https://www.reddit.com/user/Kienlabadao) for point out issues that needed to be addressed
 - [u/CBYrdt](https://www.reddit.com/user/CBYrdt) for pointing out the need for both region and entities files